apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 | `password`                | The password to use for authentication.
 | `service`                 | Service to which attributes should be released.

+### Spring Webflow Endpoint

+The endpoint can accept a `flowId` parameter as part of a `GET` operation to only present the flow body of the requestd flow id.

 ### Single SignOn Sessions Endpoint

-A `GET` operation produces a list of current SSO sessions.
+A `GET` operation produces a list of current SSO sessions that are filtered by a provided `type` parameter with values `ALL`, `PROXIED` or `DIRECT`.

 A `DELETE` operation without specifying a ticket id will attempt to destroy all SSO sessions.
-Specifying a ticket-granting ticket identifier in the URL as a placeholder/selector will attempt to destroy the session controlled by that ticket. (i.e. `sso-sessions/{ticket}`)
+Specifying a ticket-granting ticket identifier in the URL as a placeholder/selector will attempt to destroy the session controlled by that ticket. (i.e. `ssoSessions/{ticket}`)

 ### Multifactor Trusted Devices

 A `GET` operation produces a list of all trusted devices.
-Specifying a username in the URL as the placeholder/selector will fetch devices registered for that user (i.e. `multifactor-trusted-devices/{/{username}`).
+Specifying a username in the URL as the placeholder/selector will fetch devices registered for that user (i.e. `multifactorTrustedDevices/{/{username}`).

-A `DELETE` operation with a device key  id will attempt to remove the trusted device (i.e. `multifactor-trusted-devices/{/{id}`).
+A `DELETE` operation with a device key  id will attempt to remove the trusted device (i.e. `multifactorTrustedDevices/{/{id}`).

 ### Attribute Release Consent

 A `GET` operation produces a list of all consent decisions.
-A `DELETE` operation with a record key id will attempt to remove and revoke the registered device (i.e. `attribute-consent/{principal}/{id}`).
+A `DELETE` operation with a record key id will attempt to remove and revoke the registered device (i.e. `attributeConsent/{principal}/{id}`).

 ### Google Authenticator Accounts